brandonbooth/r_programming/readme.md

     perm_tstat(o_ring_data, n1 = 4)

 ## Wilcoxon Rank-Sum Test (two independent samples)
 Wilcoxon Rank-Sum Test – Used to assess whether there is a ‘difference’ between two population distributions.
 Assumes two independent samples.
+Another way to phrase this is, we are testing if the two samples come from the same population.

 wilcox.test(x, y = NULL,
             alternative = c("two.sided", "less", "greater"),